EBellache/AmericanGold/README.md

 2. **Intermediate penalty**: (the second or “middle amplitude pulse”) – partial freedom to move.
 3. **Low penalty**: (final or “lowest amplitude pulse”) – the system can almost settle into the shape it “prefers,” but not so strongly that it reverts to a trivial ferromagnet.

-This staged approach helps you systematically “shake” the system from an artificially forced configuration into a stable or metastable pattern that might represent a topological spin arrangement.
+This staged approach systematically shakes the system from an artificially forced configuration into a stable or metastable pattern that might represent a topological spin arrangement.

 ---

 ## 4. How to Run <a name="how-to-run"></a>

-1. **Check/Update Pseudopotentials**:
-   - Ensure you have valid fully-relativistic non-collinear pseudopotentials in `./pseudo/` matching the filenames in the input files:
-     - `Au.rel-pbe-nc.UPF`, `Am.rel-pbe-nc.UPF`, `O.rel-pbe-nc.UPF`, `Hg.rel-pbe-nc.UPF`.
-   - If not, rename or change your input accordingly.

-2. **Run Relaxation Steps**:
+1**Run Relaxation Steps**:
    - **relax1**:
      ```bash
      mpirun -np 64 pw.x -in relax1.in > relax1.out